 The terms “internship” and “externship” are sometimes used interchangeably, but there is one key difference.

-A culinary internship is often (although not always) a longer placement, sometimes for the length of an entire semester.
-An externship is a shorter, more-focused placement.
+A culinary internship is often (although not always) a longer-term opportunity, at any point in a student’s curriculum.
+An externship occurs during shorter, defined time at the end of the program and is part of the actual curriculum.
 Escoffier’s externship requirement allows our students to gain valuable experience and insight into the type of kitchen they might like to work in long-term.

 The shorter length of externships also allows students to do more than one and gain exposure in a variety of kitchens to “sample” different career paths.
 For example, a student trying to decide between a career in a hotel or with a cruise line may secure short externships in both industries to see which they prefer.